pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 Major uncertainties in the model are centered around uncertainty in biological processes including growth, maturity, and mortality.
 The absence of reliable ageing methods for shortspine thornyhead, particularly, makes it difficult to estimate growth and natural mortality.
 Sensitivities demonstrated that changes to the growth curve have large effects on the estimated stock status.
 Likelihood profiles over natural mortality demonstrate the model to be quite sensitive to its assumed value.
 There is insufficient information in the data to estimate mortality directly, constraining us to use meta-analyses or other mortality estimators, which frequently make use of aging information that is unavailable, and again, highly uncertain for shortspine thornyhead.
 Due to imperfect seasonal and spatial coverage of histological data for shortspine thornyhead, there is significant uncertainty about the shape of the species’ maturity curve, though the model appears to be largely insensitive to variations in maturity.

 This model fails to fully capture the observed increase in abundance seen in the \gls{s-wcgbt} index time series in 2021 and 2022.
-The model also fails to fully capture the peak of the length compositions for the Northern Trawl fleet, underestimating the number of mid-sized fish that the fleet takes (Figure \ref{fig:lencomp_allES}).
-This underestimation appears to be consistent, particularly in the last 10 years (Figure \ref{fig:lencomp_Nt_2ES}), implying a possible recent change in selectivity.
+The model also fails to fully capture the peak of the length compositions for the Northern Trawl fleet, underestimating the number of mid-sized fish that the fleet takes.
+This underestimation appears to be consistent, particularly in the last 10 years, implying a possible recent change in selectivity.